rafafigueredoviana/RISCV_MCU_CYCLONEV/Project/FPGA/README.md

   ``
   ../wrap_files.tcl
   ``
-   It will give an error, but the key source files will be added to the project.
+   The key source files will be added to the project.
 Check them at ``
     Assignment -> Settings -> Files
 ``

 Now, run "Analysis and Elaboration" at
 ``
 Processing -> Start -> Start Analysis and Elaboration